MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/nf-d3d12-id3d12commandallocator-reset.md

 ## -remarks

 Apps call <b>Reset</b> to re-use the memory that is associated with a command allocator.
-From this call to <b>Reset</b>, the runtime and driver determine that the graphics processing unit (GPU) is no longer executing any command lists that have recorded commands with the command allocator.
+From this call to <b>Reset</b>, the runtime and driver assume that the graphics processing unit (GPU) is no longer executing any command lists that have recorded commands with the command allocator.
+So, applications should ensure they don't call <b>Reset</b> until the GPU is done executing command lists recorded with the allocator.

-Unlike <a href="/windows/desktop/api/d3d12/nf-d3d12-id3d12graphicscommandlist-reset">ID3D12GraphicsCommandList::Reset</a>, it is not recommended that you call <b>Reset</b>  on the command allocator while a command list is still being executed.
+It's undefined behavior to call <b>Reset</b> on a command allocator while it has a command list still being executed.

 The debug layer will issue a warning if it can't prove that there are no pending GPU references to command lists that have recorded commands in the allocator.